hipe/tmx/lib/skylab/callback/doc/issues/050-the-aggregating-articulator.md

 similar about them, we are expected to insert words that cradle these similarities.

-the other strategy (that is perhaps at odds with the first) is "aggregation". aggregation re-bundles in the information in a new way to reduce the redundacy. we think of it as lossless information compression.
+the other strategy (that is perhaps in opposition to the first) is "aggregation". aggregation re-bundles in the information in a new way to reduce the redundacy. we think of it as lossless information compression.